 There is also a small petroglyph panel located not far from the river, and is worth the time for the short hike to the panel.

-The canyon contains an interesting variety of sandstone layers and formations.
-Wingate and Entrada sandstone formations are visible as one floats downriver as well as the Rattlesnake and the Black Rocks Monoclines and the Bull Canyon Canyon Fault.
+As you journey down the river, you’ll notice the variety of sandstone layers and formations, including the Wingate and Entrada sandstones, as well as the Rattlesnake and the Black Rocks Monoclines and the Bull Canyon Canyon Fault.

-Bald Eagles, Blue Herons, and Turkey Vultures are a common sites, and as a result, several riverbank areas are closed to camping so as to not disturb bird nesting grounds.
-Desert Big Horn Sheep and Mule Deer may also be seen in the canyon.
+Birdwatchers will appreciate the regular sightings of Bald Eagles, Blue Herons, and Turkey Vultures.
+Some riverbank areas are even closed to camping to protect these bird nesting grounds.
+If you’re lucky, you might also spot Desert Big Horn Sheep and Mule Deer.